Product

 MSPs, in particular, need reliable vendor support to assist with complex setups or troubleshooting.
 The better the support, the quicker you can resolve any problems.

-Before committing to a platform, you must test it out.
+Before committing to a platform, it's important to test it out.

 Fortunately, most vendors offer free trials or demos, so you can explore the features firsthand.
 This is a great way to see if the tool fits your existing workflow.